 We are very close now - I can already feel the sleep we are going to get knowing everything is safely backed up 😴

 All we need to do is loop through these sites, setup the config (site name, database, and includes) and run the underlying package backup command.
 Let’s see how we get our config setup:

 siteIncludes function might just need a quick once over here.
 This method will return the

-$site['paths'] array with each element in the array prepended with
+$site['paths'] array, but we prepend each path in the array with

 ../SITE_DOMAIN/.
 This allows us to specify paths relative to the